Do Nanotubes Represent an Asbestos-like Cancer Risk?

 21-01-2015 | By Paul Whytock

-Fortunately some clear facts are starting to emerge but two fundamental questions remain unanswered.
-Can nanotube technology cause the killer lung disease mesothelioma to the same extent as asbestos and are some nanotube structures more pernicious than others?
+Fortunately, some clear facts are starting to emerge, but two fundamental questions remain unanswered.
+Can nanotube technology cause the killer lung disease mesothelioma to the same extent as asbestos, and are some nanotube structures more pernicious than others?

-So what do we really know so far?
-Well nanotube research conducted at the University of Edinburgh examined and compared the health risks from long and short carbon nanotubes with those of long and short asbestos fibres.
-Material was injected into the abdominal cavity of mice and within that area of tissue the results showed that long, thin nanotubes caused the same effects as asbestos fibre.
+Well, nanotube research conducted at the University of Edinburgh examined and compared the health risks of long and short carbon nanotubes with long and short asbestos fibres.
+The material was injected into the abdominal cavity of mice, and within that area of tissue, the results showed that long, thin nanotubes caused the same effects as asbestos fibre.

 Interestingly the shape of the nanotube may play a crucial part in just how dangerous it can be.
 The primary concern is that nanotube technology’s microscopic dimensions are easily airborne, and workers could be at risk of inhaling or ingesting nanotubes like asbestos fibres.
 Once embedded in the lungs, it’s doubtful that the body’s macrophages would be able to remove tissue damaged by them, especially when the invading nanotube had travelled beyond the lung surfactant.
 However, not all nanotubes behave the same.
 Those of a shorter length and those that are twisted may not act like asbestos.
 It is at least becoming clearer what type of nanotubes require greater diligence in industrial safety procedures.

 The rush to implement nanotube technology